Essential Components of Financial Statements

 Financial statements are important sources of financial information that can be used to make sound business decisions.
 This means that every component of financial statements is important.
 Components of a financial statement can be described as the building blocks used for constructing the financial statement and these items represent, in words and numbers, various resources, claims to those resources, and any transactions that create changes in those resources and claims.

-Below is a list of components of the most important financial statements – balance sheet, profit and loss (P&L) statement, and cash flow statement - and their importance.
+This blog discusses the components of the most important financial statements – balance sheet, profit and loss (P&L) statement, and cash flow statement - and their importance.

-Components of Important Financial Statements
+Major Components of Financial Statements

 1. Balance Sheet